Spanish tax reform of 1845: Reform

 Ramón de Santillán was one of the key figures who drove the tax reform of 1845.

 The executive council that came to power in 1844 was presided over by Narváez.
 It undertook a tax reform, proposed by a commission whose key figure was the brilliant but logical and orderly Ramón de Santillán.
 It was carried out by Finance Minister Alejandro Mon.
 The reform broke the tax system of Antiguo Régimen and established a basis for taxation in Spain that remained intact to the end of the 19th century, and most of it continued well past that date, some remaining today.

-The prior system had separate tax regimes in the former Kingdom of Aragón, in Navarre, in the Basque Country and in the rest of Spain.
+The prior system had separate tax regimes in the former Crown of Aragon, in Navarre, in the Basque Country and in the rest of Spain.
 It involved a great variety of taxes, most of them dating from the Middle Ages.

 The reform was largely along the lines of economic liberalism: legality, sufficiency and generality with a single unified fiscal system throughout the country, with the intention to eliminate barriers to economic growth.
 Internal customs barriers were eliminated along with such longstanding taxes as the diezmos, alcabala and millones.
 In general, there was a movement from indirect taxation to direct taxation.
 The new system involved five key taxes: